 Peru, dried chillies exporter with a strong promotion

 Peru is the sixth-largest exporter of dried chillies in the world, but exports have been fluctuating in the last couple of years.
-Total exports of dried chillies from Peru reached 38 thousand tonnes in 2021.
-In 2021, 32% of exports, or 12 thousand tonnes, went to Europe.
-The bulk of exports of Peruvian dried chillies to Europe go to Spain (98.5% of the country’s exports to Europe).
+In 2021, total exports of dried chillies from Peru reached 39 thousand tonnes; 22% of exports, or around 9.0 thousand tonnes, went to Europe.
+Nearly all exports of Peruvian dried chillies to Europe go to Spain (98% of the country’s exports to Europe).

 Peru, one of the original producers of chilli, is producing and drying (and even collecting from the wild) different types of chilli varieties.
 The most famous Peruvian varieties used for drying are Panca (low heat variety), charapita (collected from the wild and more expensive than others), rocoto, arnaucho and cherezo.
-Since, recently the Mexican ancho variety is also increasingly produced in Peru.
-The most popular chilli variety in Peru is Amarillo but it is more commonly used as fresh and less for drying.
+Recently, the Mexican ancho variety is also increasingly produced in Peru.
+The most popular chilli variety in Peru is Amarillo, but it is more commonly used as fresh and less for drying.

-Due to specific offer Peru is mostly exporting dried whole chillies and reaching very high prices on the European market compared to other competitors (on average €2.5/kg in 2021, although the prices of exports to Europe were lower compared to exports to the USA).
+Due to its specific offer, Peru mostly exports dried whole chillies, reaching very high prices on the European market compared to other competitors (on average €2.5/kg in 2021, although the prices of exports to Europe were lower compared to exports to the USA).